couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/getting-started.markdown

 }
 ```

-The code in Listing 1 is very straightforward, but there is a lot going on that is worth a
-little more discussion:
+The code in Listing 1 is straightforward, but there is a lot going on that is worth a little more discussion:

  * **Connect**.
 The `CouchbaseClient` class accepts a list of URIs that point to nodes in the cluster.
 If your cluster has more than one node, Couchbase strongly recommends that you add at least two or three URIs to the list.
 The list does not have to contain all nodes in the cluster, but you do need to provide a few nodes so that during the initial connection phase your client can connect to the cluster even if one or more nodes fail.